 Among all of the oxygen-free copper grades, C101 differs from the rest in terms of its processing method, as the smelting and pouring of C101 are carried out in an oxygen-free environment.
-Taking the complexity of production into account, C101 coppers are the most expensive grade; thus, it is imperative to utilize C101 carefully, especially during the cutting process, to minimize waste.
+Considering the complexity of production, C101 coppers are the most expensive grade; thus, it is imperative to utilize C101 carefully, especially during the cutting process, to minimize waste.
 If you don’t have the required infrastructure to precisely cut C101 or the expertise to recycle waste to your advantage, it might be beneficial to outsource your metal sawing to a reliable metal supplier.

 A Reliable Local Supplier of OFC and Other Metals